Athelstone

 Athelstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Athelstone, as per the latest Census evaluation, 84.7% of dwellings were houses, with the remaining 15.2% comprising semi-detached homes, apartments, and other types of dwellings.
-This is compared to Adelaide metro's figures of 73.7% houses and 26.3% other dwellings.
-Home ownership in Athelstone stood at 45.0%, with mortgaged properties making up 41.8% and rented dwellings accounting for 13.2%.
-The median monthly mortgage repayment in the area was $1,733, lower than Adelaide metro's average of $1,736.
-The median weekly rent in Athelstone was recorded at $360, compared to Adelaide metro's figure of $345.
-Nationally, Athelstone's median monthly mortgage repayment is lower than the Australian average of $1,863, and its median weekly rent is less than the national figure of $375.
+Athelstone's dwelling structure, as per the latest Census, consisted of 84.7% houses and 15.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Athelstone stood at 45.0%, with mortgaged dwellings at 41.8% and rented ones at 13.2%.
+The median monthly mortgage repayment was $1,733, higher than Adelaide metro's average of $1,562.
+Median weekly rent in Athelstone was $360, compared to Adelaide metro's $320.
+Nationally, Athelstone's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing